A few days ago, Amber at Making the Moments Count wrote about her growing discomfort leading up to attending a social function.

 As for the term “social anxiety,” it wasn’t prevalent in the 80s or 90s.
 (We seem to have a name or a disorder for everything these days, along with well marketed pharmaceuticals to manage it.
 But that’s a another discussion.)

 Of course there are cases on the far end of the behavioral spectrum, but most of us, at one point or another, have felt extreme and persistent social anxiety of exactly the sort that Amber described.
-Painfully.
-Manifesting itself physically.
+We’ve felt it painfully, often manifesting itself physically.
 And we either bow out of our social obligations, or tough it out (as Amber did) and attend.

 Dare I say that we used to call this shyness – or even extreme shyness?